Interview Query

 • Another project we can explore is the creation of an algorithm that produces political Tweets.

-Facebook Datasets And Project Ideas
+Meta Datasets And Project Ideas

-• Exploratory Data Analysis: General Facebook Dataset
+• Exploratory Data Analysis: General Meta Dataset

-• SNAP Facebook Social Circles
+• SNAP Meta Social Circles

-• Political Advertisements from Facebook
+• Political Advertisements from Meta

-1. Exploratory Data Analysis: General Facebook Dataset
+6. Exploratory Data Analysis: General Meta Dataset

-A dataset that explores the demographic of Facebook users allows data scientists to grasp the contours of the current active community.
+A dataset that explores the demographic of Meta users allows data scientists to grasp the contours of the current active community.
 Because the dataset contains a lot of general information, it might not be as valuable for a project that requires specific statistics and user preferences.

-However, this social media dataset holds comprehensive information such as age, year born and birth date, gender, friend count and likes.
+However, this social media data set holds comprehensive information such as age, year born and birth date, gender, friend count, and likes.
 Because of that, this dataset can be used for exploratory data analysis.

-Facebook dataset
+Meta dataset

-Exploratory data analysis allows you to explore the data with visual techniques, check trends, confirm assumptions and get a general gist of the data.
+Exploratory data analysis allows you to explore the data with visual techniques, check trends, confirm assumptions, and get a general gist of the data.

-2. SNAP Facebook Social Circles
+7. SNAP Meta Social Circles

 These alters, in themselves, can become the focal node as well.
 Moreover, the SNAP dataset also analyzes the “features” (i.e., political party) but anonymizes them as to be unidentifiable.
 For example, political party A will be labeled “1,” and party B will be labeled “0.”